Kadambini (TV series)

-Kadambini is a daily Bengali soap opera which was premiered on Zee Bangla and digital platform ZEE5.
+Kadambini is a daily Bengali soap opera, which was premiered on Zee Bangla and the digital platform ZEE5.
 The show starred Ushasi Ray and Manoj Ojha in lead roles.
-The show was launched on 6 July 2020 and went to off-air within three months on 3 October 2020 owing to its deformability of historical screenplay and low rating.
+It was launched on 6 July 2020 and went off-air within three months, on 3 October 2020, owing to its inaccurate historical screenplay and low ratings.

 Plot

-The story revolves around 19th century and 20th century's starting, when many people were trying to reform the society.
-Ladies were violated at this time.
-The story shows the struggle of a lady, Kadambini Ganguly née Bose, who stood up against violence and became the first Bengali lady doctor in this era.
+The story is set in the late 19th and early 20th centuries, when many people were trying to reform the society.
+Women were often subjected to violence during this time.
+The story shows the struggle of a lady, Kadambini Ganguly née Bose, who stood up against violence and became the first Indian female doctor to practice modern Western medicine professionally.